MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-get-histogram.md

 --- | --- | ---
-count | integer | Number of entities that contain this attribute value logprob | double | Total log probability of entities with this attribute value value | string | Distinct value of the attribute
+count | integer | Number of entities that contain this attribute value logprob | double | Total log probability of entities with this attribute value value | string | Attribute value

 ### HistogramResponse

 Name | Type | Description
 --- | --- | ---
-expr | string | The query expression evaluated to generate matching entities which were used for generating histograms histograms | [HistogramAttribute](#histogramattribute)[] | An array of histogram containers num_entities | integer | The number of matching entities that were used to generate histograms
+expr | string | The query expression used when generating this response histograms | [HistogramAttribute](#histogramattribute)[] | An array of containing each requested attribute histogram num_entities | integer | The number of matching entities that were used to generate histograms

 ## Examples